British Virgin Islands

 8 Day / 7 Night Adventure Sailing in the British Virgin Islands

-Sailing from Tortola to Virgin Gorda, Anegada, Jost Van Dyke, Cooper, Norman, and more!
+Sailing from Tortola to Virgin Gorda, Jost Van Dyke, Cooper, Norman, and more!

 8 Days – 7 Nights

 There’s a saying in the BVI, once you have visited the islands, the islands never leave you.
 Join us on our BVI Sailing Adventure and discover that truth for yourself.
-The Baths at Virgin Gorda, Foxy’s Bar & Restaurant on the sand at Jost Van Dyke, snorkeling the caves at Norman Island, the rum bar at Cooper Island Beach Club, scuba diving the Wreck of the Rhone off Salt Island, and strolling Cow Wreck Beach on Anegada, known for miles of white sand – the list of amazing experiences goes on and on in the BVI.
+The Baths at Virgin Gorda, Foxy’s Bar & Restaurant on the sand at Jost Van Dyke, snorkeling the caves at Norman Island, the rum bar at Cooper Island Beach Club, scuba diving the Wreck of the Rhone off Salt Island, and strolling warm white sand beaches under swaying palms – the list of amazing experiences goes on and on in the BVI.
 It’s the reason why the islands are known worldwide as one of the premier cruising grounds on the planet.
-A trip to the BVI delivers inspiring natural beauty, thrilling adventures, care-free relaxation under swaying palms, terrific food and drink, and memories to last a lifetime.
+A trip to the BVI delivers inspiring natural beauty, thrilling adventures, care-free relaxation, terrific food and drink, and memories to last a lifetime.

 Or call +1 (310) 823-5545 for more information.